Parks Grants

 - Connecting the Latino/Latina/Latinx immigrant community in South King County with culturally relevant, multilingual parks, recreation, and outdoor opportunities through youth soccer programs, summer camps, and parent advocacy

-- View the full list of 2022 funded projects in the Healthy Communities and Parks Fund grant program
+- View the full list of 2022 funded projects (Select the Healthy Communities and Parks Fund tab)

 Learn More